Simon-Initiative/lti_1p3/README.md

 ```

-The provider configured here is an example in-memory persistence provider which means any registrations or deployments created will be lost when your app is stopped or restarted.
-To properly persist this data across restarts you will need to specify another provider such as the [EctoProvider](https://github.com/Simon-Initiative/lti_1p3_ecto_provider) or a custom implementation of the [DataProvider](./lib/lti_1p3/data_provider.ex) behavior.
+The provider configured here is the default in-memory persistence provider which means any registrations or deployments created will be lost when your app is stopped or restarted.
+To properly maintain data across restarts you will need to specify a persistent provider such as the [EctoProvider](https://github.com/Simon-Initiative/lti_1p3_ecto_provider) or implement a custom data provider using the DataProvider behavior.
+Refer to the [Data Providers](#data-providers) section below for more details.

 ### Jwk